tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-management/aepmessaging.md

   * Policies are created for enforcing governance on destination

 * Profile / Identity
-  * Any customer specific namespaces are created for datasets
+  * Any customer-specific namespaces are created for datasets
   * Identities are added to schemas
   * Schema and datasets are enabled for profile
   * Merge rules are setup if differing views of real-time customer profile (optional)